 Trusted IP addresses are exempt and will not be shown a reCAPTCHA for any number of login attempts.

-When the attack is over, turn this setting back
+When the crisis is over, turn this setting back

 OFF, and reCAPTCHA will revert to being controlled by the Connection Limit and Max Login Attempts settings as before.